amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

 This doesn't work however when we want that any operation inside a container is performed as the same user as the one spawning the container - for example, the `agent` user.
 For an existing user, `docker` also needs to have entries for the user to be set in `/etc/subuid` and `/etc/subgid`.
 We learned in the previous paragraph that for system users entries don't automatically get created at user creation time.
+For the `dockremap` user, `docker engine` takes does this itself.
+Next, we see how we can do for an existing system user.

 ## Adding a `subuid` and `subgid` entry for system users